-Today more than ever, businesses are leveraging technology and data to drive business results.
-These IT workloads have diverse users, stakeholders, and demand varying levels of security, reliability, performance and scalability to meet business needs.
+Today, more than ever, businesses are leveraging technology and data to drive business results.
+These IT workloads have diverse users and stakeholders and demand varying levels of security, reliability, performance, and scalability to meet business needs.

 Balancing the disparate needs of workloads is a growing challenge for modern enterprises looking to optimize their IT environments and gain a competitive edge.
 Hybrid IT has become a staple to help enterprises achieve these results and deliver value.
-According to a report from 451 Research, 58% of organizations utilize or plan to utilize hybrid IT environments.
+According to a recent Cisco report, 82% of IT leaders say that they have adopted a hybrid IT approach.

 Organizations that are engaging in hybrid IT effectively are taking a strategic approach to workload placement and consolidating workloads into a handful of deployment models that best suit their technical requirements while balancing operational capabilities and business objectives.

-Security.
 As cyberattacks continue to escalate, keeping data secure is paramount.
-In a recent report, 72% of IT leaders said security is the most pressing business problem caused by unaccounted for and unmanaged technology.
-While appropriate security and compliance controls can be built to accommodate any solution, the ways in which controls, compliance and governance are applied will vary.
-The operational ability of an organization to appropriately implement, monitor and maintain a security posture in different environments is a key factor in determining which workload placement models to leverage and how.
-Additionally, as organizations expand their IT infrastructures they must also increasingly look to defense-in-depth strategies as legacy views overly focused on perimeter security are not sufficient for hybrid environments that span multiple platforms.
+In a recent report, 89% of IT leaders said security is the most pressing business problem caused by unaccounted-for and unmanaged technology.
+While appropriate security and compliance controls can be built to accommodate any solution, the ways in which controls, compliance, and governance are applied will vary.
+The operational ability of an organization to appropriately implement, monitor, and maintain a security posture in different environments is a key factor in determining which workload placement models to leverage and how.
+Additionally, as organizations expand their IT infrastructures, they must also increasingly look to defense-in-depth strategies, as legacy views overly focused on perimeter security are not sufficient for hybrid environments that span multiple platforms.

-Performance.
-Building a hybrid IT infrastructure extends beyond the right kinds of environments.
-The location of the deployments is also essential to address latency sensitivities.
+Building a hybrid IT infrastructure extends beyond the right kinds of environments, as the location of the deployments is also essential to address latency sensitivities.
 Organizations should consider where users consume workloads to promote the necessary performance and delivery speeds.
 While latency is a critical factor for many workloads, a few milliseconds may or may not be significant.
 It is important to determine the actual technical requirements of what acceptable latency is and measure against that requirement rather than arbitrary goals.
-Other important performance factors are a function of compute resources and throughput which may be a function of underpinning hardware.
-For stringent requirements having dedicated hardware with known specifications becomes a greater concern than flexibility and speed of scaling.
+Other important performance factors are a function of compute resources and throughput, which may be a function of underpinning hardware.
+For stringent requirements, having dedicated hardware with known specifications becomes a greater concern than flexibility and speed of scaling.

-Flexibility.
 The flexibility of the environment is also important as some workloads need to easily scale to address capacity fluctuations.
 For example, an online retailer may need to scale its infrastructure to accommodate holiday traffic surges.
 This scalability supports performance demands while eliminating the need to pay for and operate an expanded infrastructure for the long term.
-Third-party data center or cloud solutions can also allow enterprises to add new locations or services to support future growth.
+Third-party data centers or cloud solutions can also allow enterprises to add new locations or services to support future growth.
 When comparing deployment models, it is important to understand the step function of growth and the ability to increase or decrease resources.
-Hourly billing models provide great flexibility around compute in small increments, but at a greater expense.
-For large workloads, flexibility may become a greater function of the ability to add additional storage, connectivity and locations than just compute resources.
+Hourly billing models provide great flexibility around computing in small increments but at a greater expense.
+For large workloads, flexibility may become a greater function of the ability to add additional storage, connectivity, and locations than just compute resources.

-Staff Expertise.
 Given the complexity of integrating and overseeing multiple environments, enterprises should evaluate the experience of their staff before implementing a solution.
 Internal personnel may not have the expertise or certifications to effectively manage specific environments.
 Outsourced solutions can ensure a heightened level of experience and free internal resources to focus on their core businesses.
-The costs of management need to be factored in around all elements of operations to include solution design, build, migration, support and security.
+The costs of management need to be factored in around all elements of operations including solution design, build, migration, support, and security.

 Devising a hybrid IT strategy can be complicated, and most enterprises benefit from the expertise of an IT services provider to help them gain visibility, map interdependencies, establish governance practices, and build a solution that effectively addresses their needs across all business disciplines.